The best and worst Super Bowl 2021 commercials

 Dr Squatch, 'You're Not a Dish'

 This male-targeted soap features a shirtless man with a beard rubbing himself down.
 Yep, that sure sounds like a Super Bowl ad.
-The soap is made with natural ingredients, apparently, and we appreciate that this commercial is at least ironic about trying to sell soap to 'manly' men.
+The soap is made with natural ingredients, apparently, and we appreciate that this commercial is at least ironic about trying to sell soap to 'manly' men, who really should just wash themselves anyway without further encouragement.

 Pringles, 'Flavor Stacking Space Return'